Eczema (Atopic Dermatitis): Causes, Treatments & Remedies

 Atopic dermatitis – the most common type of Eczema, usually genetic.

-Contact dermatitis – due to allergies or irritability.
+Contact dermatitis – due to allergies or irritants.

 Dyshidrotic eczema – small, itchy blisters on hands and feet.